Notes on the Geography of Oklahoma: A Cross Timbers Threnody

 For a time, the country was promising.
 The Santa Fe ran a loop from Ponca City east and south through Cushing and Shawnee, then rejoining the main line at Paul's Valley.
 The Shawnee station remains as a relic of that optimism.
 Most of the track is gone, though a few orphaned miles survive here, linked to the main line by trackage rights west to Oklahoma City on the former Rock Island line, now the Arkansas-Oklahoma Railroad,

-Farther south on the abandoned Santa Fe was Wanette, a town now of 400 people, maybe.
+Farther south on the abandoned Santa Fe line is Wanette, a town now of 400 people, maybe.
 This is the main intersection, with its former bank.

 Rest a spell.